AMPSSIE/ampssie.github.io/docs/docs/TutorialProblems/Tutorial_1.md

 Once Julia is installed, download the AMPSSIE package from GitHub - the [deployment page](../UsingTheSoftware/DeployingTheSoftware.md) covers how to do this.
 The commands below work the same on Windows, macOS and Linux.

 The first step is to copy the `input_data.json` into the top-level AMPSSIE directory, provided [here](Tutorial_1_input_data.md).
-If you do this on the command line it will look this
+If you do this on the command line it will look like this
 ```
 cp path/to/input_data_location/input_data.json path/to/AMPSSIE/MaterialPoints
 ```
-where `path/to/input_data_location` and `path/to/AMPSSIE/` are where you have respectively stored in the `input_data.json` file and the top-level AMPSSIE directory.
+where the first path is the location of your `input_data.json` and the second is the top-level AMPSSIE directory.

 The next steps are for starting julia and loading up the AMPSSIE package.
 Open a terminal (command line or PowerShell on Windows) and start Julia with the command:
 ```